-Chinese factories typically pause manufacturing for the Lunar New Year.
-So when that happens in early 2022, fewer new shipments will be added to the supply chain, giving cargo a chance to keep moving with less demand on the system.
-But the sources of friction remain.
+Chinese factories typically pause manufacturing for the Lunar New Year and when that happened in early 2022, fewer new shipments came in giving some relief but the sources of friction remain.

 Brands can’t wait around and expect things to go back to normal.
 To continue to serve customers reliably, you need to adapt.
 Now that you know what to expect, you can prepare for the challenges to come.
 Here are some tips.

 1. Manage customer expectations on out-of-stock items

 No one is immune.
 You’re probably actively dealing with disruptions to your supply chain right now, and this won’t be the last time you will.

 No matter what you do to make shipping operations smoother, it’s unlikely you’ll avoid delays altogether.
 So have a plan in place to manage customer expectations when products go out of stock and inventory is delayed.

 Whatever happens, communicate with your customers honestly and with empathy, when you aren’t able to meet their expectations.
 Most people are sympathetic to business struggles right now and appreciate being kept informed.

 Much of the time, a one-sentence explanation will do to notify customers about any delays.
 But consider creating a dedicated webpage that describes the issue in-depth and what customers can expect from you while it gets resolved.

 Then, link to it from your product pages, your homepage, in a banner, or in your emails for customers who want more information.